 The third step is to send your files to the server.
 To do this, you will need to download and install an FTP client.

 There are several of them, the most famous being Filezilla.
-It’s the one I personally use.
-Alex (WPMarmite’s chef) recommends Cyberduck.
-It’s up to you to decide which one is best for you.
+Personally, this the one I like to use.
+Alex (WPMarmite's chef) recommends Cyberduck.
+It's up to you to decide which one is best for you.

 Anyway, launch Filezilla.

 It will then have to be configured so that it can connect to your hosting environment.
 To do this, you need:

 - a password

 Remember?
 These three bits of information are in your welcome email sent by your web hosting service.

 Now, there are 2 ways to do this.
 Either you enter this information via the menu below.

 NB: you can leave the “Port” box empty.

 Or, you enter them in the site manager by clicking on the icon on the capture below.